Login

 Fig. 2 Initial regular payment amount

-2. Move to the third row of the cash flow input area.
-Select "Rate Change" for the "Series".
+2. Move to row 3 of the cash‑flow input area.

-Fig. 3 First interest rate change & ready to calculate the new payment amount
+Fig. 3 First interest‑rate change & ready to calculate new payment amount

-1. Calculate the unknown.
+1. Calculate the unknown payment.
 The result is $1,984.91.
-The new payment decreased due to the interest rate reduction.
-Fig. 4
+The payment amount decreased because the interest rate was reduced.
+See Fig. 4.

 Fig. 4 New payment after the rate change

-1. Calculate the unknown.
+1. Calculate the unknown payment.
 The result is $2,027.40.
-The new payment amount increased due to the increase in the interest rate.
-Fig. 6
+The payment amount increased because the interest rate was raised.
+See Fig. 6.

 Fig. 6 New payment after rate change

-1. If you want to see a detailed amortization schedule showing the monthly payment allocated between principal and interest, click on the "Schedule" button above the input area.
+1. To view a detailed schedule that shows how each payment is split between principal and interest, click the button above the input area.

-• Below shows the "Schedule" with one of the interest rate changes.
-Fig. 7
+• Below is the Schedule with one of the interest‑rate changes.
+See Fig. 7.

 ARM mortgage schedule